thegoosewiththebowtie/dmtools/README.md

 their life easier and get rid of dozens of tabs with different random generators or information, because this app is going to have them all
 ## Updates
-Alpha is going to get updates weekly, public beta (not out yet) is going to be updated monthly.
+Alpha is going to get updates weekly, public beta is going to be updated monthly.
 Or not , what do you want from me, im just a depressed girl locked in her room xdddd, follow me on tg to get the latest news.
 Release is going to be available as soon as i will think its ready. if you want to get the latest build (highly unstable tho) you can build the program from wip branch yourself.
 ## Contacts
 * my website: https://triangleonthewall.org/
 * updates and news: